 Did you know 82 percent of millennials feel getting a pet is part of preparing for a family, as opposed to 59 percent of boomers?
 Talk about prepping for taking your kid to their first hair cut – 55 percent of millennials feel coat coloring and styling is essential, versus only 15 percent of boomers.
 And in a great display of family supper, 53 percent of millennials feel dining with their pet is essential, versus 9 percent of boomers.
 While the revealing millennial vs. boomer pet owner statistics continue, they all really point in the same direction – millennials have developed an increasing sense of parental identity towards their pets.

 As a previous dog skeptic converted to overzealous pet owner, I can confidently relate to this generational trend.
-And it looks like I am good company at Brown Bag.
+And it looks like I am in good company at Brown Bag.

 Are you a millennial pet owner?
 Can you relate?
 Agree or disagree?
 I would love to know.